 Many US residents occupy the Scandinavian cruise operator’s routes in Europe, getting a better sense of what those cities and their history has to offer.
 But for US residents and visitors to the States, this sort of cruise offers something unique when compared to Viking’s other choices.

-Not a single other travel company for which I am aware has sold so many trips into 2022 that additional openings are made available to fill bookings into 2023.
+Travel agents have sold so many trips into 2022 that additional openings are made available to fill bookings into 2023.
 There appears to be good reason for this interest in Viking’s new line and route in the US, and I am excited to give it a try myself… if I can secure a booking.

 What do you think?
 Have you taken a river cruise before?
 If not, does this product seem like something that would interest you?